 A great example of unique and relevant content that received a great deal of buzz is an article was an article by my friend, Mandy Edwards, of ME Marketing Services.
 Mandy’s article, 8 Reasons Your Page Isn’t Being Liked On Facebook, generated a great deal of buzz and came to the attention of the queen of social media, Mari Smith.
-Mari shared a link to Mandy’s article on her Facebook page and to date the article was shared over 100 times.
-There is no doubt that the article on Mandy’s website was visited a number of times and was most likely linked to.
+Mari shared a link to Mandy’s article on her Facebook page, and the article was shared over 100 times.
+There is no doubt that the article on Mandy’s website was visited many times and was most likely linked to.

 The Bad & Ugly: Link Building Practices to Avoid

 Years ago, one common practice that some webmasters and website owners participated in was to exchange links with other websites with the sole purpose of increasing Page Rank and search engine placements.
 It didn’t matter if the websites were relevant.
 The game was to amass as many incoming keyword-rich links as possible.

 Those days are long gone.
 Google is very clear about unethical link building practices to avoid in Webmaster Tools – Link Schemes.
 In Google’s own words: